How Much Do Professional Packers Charge?

 Asha Kennedy

 We know it’s not cheap to move, whether you’re moving yourself or hiring movers.
-But if there is space in your budget (think: $300–$800 on average), we definitely recommend hiring professional packers to help your relocation move along a bit faster.
+But if there is space in your budget, we definitely recommend hiring professional packers to help your relocation move along a bit faster.
+But how much do professional packers charge?
+Keep reading to find out how the pros break down the charges.

 How professional packers charge

 The national average for professional packing services is around $60 per hour.
-However, the industry’s leading packing pros have a couple different ways to charge for their services: either by hour or using a flat rate.
+However, the industry’s leading packing pros charge their services in two different ways: either by the hour or using a flat rate.

-Hourly packers are a great option because they’ll charge an hourly rate per crew member, plus a standard fee per carton (or box), but this can be tricky because the amount you pay depends entirely on how long your packers take.
+Hourly packers are a great option because they charge an hourly rate per crew member, plus a standard fee per carton (or box).
+However, this can be tricky because the amount you pay depends entirely on how long your packers take.
 Local moving companies will usually charge this way.

-For example, the average three to four-bedroom home takes about seven to eight hours for professional movers to pack.
-At that rate, your bill will probably be around $420-$480, plus the cost of packing materials.
+For example, the average three- or four-bedroom home takes professional movers about seven to eight hours to pack.
+At that rate, your bill will probably be around $420 to $480, plus the cost of packing materials.

 Flat-rate packers, on the other hand, tend to be a bit more expensive because they’ll set a base price for packing supplies and labor depending on the sizes (and number) of the boxes you’re moving.
 Interstate or long-distance moving companies tend to use this method for packing charges.